 The one exception to this proposal is what I will call the founder’s exemption: as its name suggests, a founder of a company may be allowed to own its shares while retaining executive control over it, even after the company has sold shares of its stock to the public.
 This is because a person who founds a company is more likely to care about its long-term success.
 There will inevitably arise exceptions to this belief, but in most cases I believe that those who found a company are more likely to care about it than those executives who are merely hired to operate it for a number of years, after which they often have no further association with the company.

 It is assumed that owning a part of the company for which one works will increase one’s motivation to do everything possible to ensure its success, both in the near and distant future.
 While this may have been true in the past, there are several changes that have made this assumption less valid in today’s world.
 First, the average length of tenure of chief executives has declined considerably in recent decades.
 At present, the typical chief executive in the United States spends just under five years at a corporation – hardly long enough to develop a strong attachment to and identification with the company and its long-term success.
 In the past, both executives and workers stayed with a single company during most of their working lives, which created a very strong sense of loyalty, a loyalty that no longer exists in today’s frenetic world of rapid change, where human beings are increasingly regarded as disposable parts of the companies they work for.
-Second, the stock market is more volatile now than it was in the past, in part because many people no longer buy a company’s stock with the intention of holding it for a long period of time, while relying on the dividends paid regularly by the company, as was formerly the case with many stock owners.
+Second, the stock market is more volatile now than it was in the past, in part because many people no longer buy a company’s stock with the intention of holding it for a long period of time, while relying on the dividends paid regularly by the company as a source of income, as was formerly the case with many stock owners.
 In such a volatile financial environment, executives are more likely to sell their shares when the price is high rather than hold onto them for a long period of time.
 Hence, for them, owning shares of the company they work for is merely a way to earn extra money, in some cases more than their annual salary, rather than being a guarantee of company loyalty.

 The awarding of stock options to a company’s executives is an example of how unbridled competition can produce an outcome that, in many ways, is neither optimal nor desirable.
 Once one company decided to give stock options as part of their executives’ compensation, other companies imitated them, until all large companies were obliged to do likewise in order to compete for the best executives.
 Then there developed a competition among companies to award the most stock options to their executives.
 It is only in this sense that companies must offer stock options as part of their executives’ compensation, since they are forced to compete with each other to get the best individuals to work for them.
-But if all companies were prohibited from engaging in this practice, then there would be no need for any company to offer stock options to its executives.
+But if companies were prohibited from engaging in this practice, then there would be no need for any company to offer stock options to its executives.

 Second, even to the extent that corporate boards correctly judge both the quality of executives and the extent to which quality matters for profitability, the actual amount they end up paying their top executives depends a lot on what other companies do.
 Thus, in the corporate world of the 1960s and 1970s, companies rarely paid eye-popping salaries to perceived management superstars.
 In fact companies tended to see huge paychecks at the top as a possible source of reduced team spirit, as well as a potential source of labor problems.
 In that environment even a corporate board that did believe that hiring star executives was the way to go didn’t have to offer exorbitant pay to attract those stars.
 But today executive pay in the millions or tens of millions is the norm.
 And even corporate boards that aren’t smitten with the notion of superstar leadership end up paying high salaries, partly to attract executives whom they consider adequate, partly because the financial markets will be suspicious of a company whose CEO isn’t lavishly paid.